pixel786/Murach-End-of-Chapter-Solutions/README.md

 ## Reflections
-I definitely want to revisit Chapter 7 because it shows how to write complex queries and answer more thoughtprovoking questions from tables.
-I may need to look for other resources to practice correlated queries etc.
+Chapter 7 shows how to write complex queries and answer more thoughtprovoking questions from tables.
+I may need to look for other resources to practice correlated queries.